-The California State University International Programs offer eligible students the opportunity to study abroad in one of 18 countries for one academic year.
-The countries are Australia, Canada, Chile, China, Denmark, France, Germany, Ghana, Israel, Italy, Japan Korea, Mexico, South Africa, Spain, Sweden, Taiwan and the United Kingdom.
+The California State University International Programs offer eligible students the opportunity to study abroad in one of 18 countries for one academic year or one semester (limited to specific countries).
+The 18 countries are Australia, Canada, Chile, China, Denmark, France, Germany, Ghana, Israel, Italy, Japan, Mexico, South Africa, South Korea, Spain, Sweden, Taiwan and the United Kingdom.

 Happy travels and work hard!